syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Sorting.md

 ---
 layout: post
-title: Sorting | SfComboBox | Syncfusion
+title: Sorting behaviors | SfComboBox | windowsforms/Syncfusion
-description: This section explains about the sorting support in SfComboBox.
+description: This section explains about how the sorting of the drop-down items works in SfComboBox for essential studio windowsforms
 platform: windowsforms
 control: SfComboBox
 documentation: ug